Why Second Opinion QB, and why now?

 To be engaged in sustaining and enriching our community, we first need to be informed.
 We need to know what’s going on, what are the competing interests, what are the threats, what are our opportunities.
 With only a single news outlet covering our area, a colleague suggested that what Qualicum Beach really needs is a good newspaper.
 I think she said it with tongue in cheek, but she did plant a seed.
 It is spring; the seed has sprouted; and here we are.

-Second Opinion QB is our attempt to provide a second source of news and views relevant to Qualicum Beach, to inform residents, to stimulate healthy, respectful discussion and debate, and to motivate readers to engage in the stewardship of our Town.
+Second Opinion QB provides a second source of news and views relevant to Qualicum Beach, to inform residents, to stimulate healthy, respectful discussion and debate, and to motivate readers to engage in the stewardship of our Town.

 We publish fact-based news stories, features and community perspectives that are often not available elsewhere.
 Second Opinion QB is not a commercial enterprise.
 Nor is Second Opinion QB affiliated with any political party, or with any special interests, persons or organizations.
 Our objective is to build readership and thereby encourage community engagement.
 Editor